 Although Proser had separated from the Copa prior to the committee's formation, attorney Samuel Becker submitted a letter to the senators reinforcing this fact:

-The records will show that Mr. Proser ... had absolutely nothing to do with the restaurant, and that he was forced to sell his interest in the Copacabana last January because as a minority stockholder he had no voice in the management for several years.Publicity agent David Charnay, called to testify before the committee, further elucidated Proser's situation.
+The records will show that Mr. Proser ... had absolutely nothing to do with the restaurant, and that he was forced to sell his interest in the Copacabana last January because as a minority stockholder he had no voice in the management for several years.Publicity agent David Charnay, called to testify before the committee, further clarified Proser's situation.
 When asked if he himself was ever connected with the Copacabana, Charnay said that he had been hired by Monte Proser in the mid-1940s to act as "public relations counsel."
 Proser complained that his name was being linked to "hoodlums and gangsters," Charnay explained, and that it was being alleged that Frank Costello owned the club.
-Proser, at risk of losing his license, hired Charnay at $225 a week to get "the onus of these names off him."
+Proser, at risk of losing his license thanks to the mob ties, hired Charnay at $225 a week to get "the onus of these names off him."